By Robert W. Grzywacz

 When I first saw Waterbury City Hall it was nearly vacant, run down, drab, and showing the effects of decades of deferred maintenance, ad hoc “improvements,” and far more “government green” flat paint than should be inflicted on any building.
 Grass grew between the frost-heaved pavers of the Entourage, marble stair treads were so badly dished from wear that those on the exterior ponded and froze solid in the winter, and the interior was dim and full of the detritus of office occupation.

 But as an architect I could tell it was a good building.
 It had a grandeur and dignity carefully calibrated to the stature of a rising industrial metropolis.
 It was built with best materials: Marble predominated both inside and out.
 I knew of no other municipal building in the state that could claim to be its peer.
-As I researched the original architect, Cass Gilbert, architect of the U.S. Supreme Court and New York’s first skyscraper, the Woolworth Building, I learned it was a great building of national significance.
+As I researched the original architect, Cass Gilbert, architect of the U.S. Supreme Court and New York’s Woolworth Building, I learned it was a great building of national significance.
 I signed up to lead DeCarlo & Doll’s team to restore the building.

 In 2006, the city of Waterbury was forced to close its City Hall.
 Vandalism in 2005 and 2006, including the opening of fire-fighting standpipes that flooded the building and caused massive internal water damage including delaminating plaster and systemic mold infestations.
 Much of the city government had already moved elsewhere, including to the Chase Building across the street.
 Cited for multiple code violations, the building was vacated.